Araq/ormin/readme.txt

 Todo:

 - Add support for UNION, INTERSECT and EXCEPT.
-- Add support 'ORDER BY ASC/DESC'.
-- Add support for LIMIT and OFFSET.
 - First class JSON support: No explicit conversions from rows to JSON objects required.
 - Write mysql backend.